Tobias-Opsahl/KumanoKodo_Pilgrim_Analysis/README.md

 # Exploring the Contemporary Appeal of Kumano Kodo

-This is the code used for the qualitative analysis for the assignment in JAP3000 at the University of Oslo, Spring 2024.

 The assignment explores the motives behind travelling along the old pilgrim road known as `Kumano Kodo` in Japan, specifically the `Nakaechi` route.
 In doing so, it is compared to the equally old pilgrim road `Saint Olav's Way` in Norway, specifically the `Gulbrandsalen` route.

 The qualitative analysis is based on the work done in the article [Long-distance hikers and their inner journeys: On motives and pilgrimage to Nidaros, Norway](https://www.sciencedirect.com/science/article/pii/S2213078020300505).
 There, they ask 48 questions relating to motivation for travelling, with answers being on a seven point Likert scale, from `1.
 Not important at all` to `7.
 Extremely important`.
 They do factor analysis (specifically PCA with varimax rotation) and end up with eight undermining factors for the travellers.